fluent/fluent-bit-docs/output/azure.md

 ## Getting Started

-In order to insert records into a Azure, you can run the plugin from the command line or through the configuration file:
+In order to insert records into an Azure Log Analytics instance, you can run the plugin from the command line or through the configuration file:

 ### Command Line